CS157A-Team39-FAMLOG/project_design/Project_Design.md

 							E/R Diagram
 &emsp;
 ## Descriptions
-Through our application, any individual can create an Account with a unique accountName and a password for the respective household.
-Users are then created within the Account , representing the different individuals within that household.
+Through our application, any individual can create an *Account* with a unique *accountName* and a password for the respective household. *Users* are then created within the *Account*, representing the different individuals within that household.

-Each of the Users will have a unique name .
-Every one of the Users also has exactly one PersonalList which is identified by a unique userID .
+Each of the *Users* will have a unique *name*.
+Every one of the *Users* also has exactly one *PersonalList* which is identified by a unique *userID*.

-The entity PersonalList also contains the attribute itemName , the quantity requested, the priority of each item, and the attribute notes .
-This is representative of the individual shopping list, held by each owner of a household.
+The entity *PersonalList* also contains the attribute *itemName*, the *quantity* requested, the *priority* of each item, and the attribute *notes*.
+This is representative of the individual shopping list, held by each of the *Users* of a household.

-By default, the Account has exactly one PurchaseHistory , and each PurchaseHistory belongs to exactly one Account .
-Attributes of PurchasedHistory include the buyer of the item, the attribute itemName , the date of purchase, the price of each item, the quantity of the items bought, and the attribute belongsTo , which represents to whom’s list the Item belongs to.
+By default, the *Account* has exactly one *PurchaseHistory*, and each PurchaseHistory belongs to exactly one *Account*.
+Attributes of *PurchaseHistory* include the *buyer* of the item, the attribute *itemName*, the *date* of purchase, the *price* of each item, the *quantity* of the items bought, and the attribute *belongsTo*, which represents to whom’s list the *Item* belongs to.